-333. Clubs, Counties or Provinces must supply to the organising Committee, Board or Council team lists of their starting 15 players and their substitutes where required for publication.
-Any failure to do so may result in disciplinary action under the CODA Rules.

-- 334. AN Other is not a playing member and must not be included in the team or panel list of players. - 335.
-Any team taking the field more than 15 minutes late for any competitive game, or exceeding 15 minutes for the interval break, may result in disciplinary action under the CODA Rules, unless the delay was unavoidable. - 336.
-For Provincial and All Ireland finals, teams must take the field at least 15 minutes before the throw in.
-Failure to do so may result in disciplinary action under the CODA Rules. - 337.
+- 319. Clubs, Counties or Provinces must supply to the organising Committee, Board or Council team lists of their starting 15 players and their substitutes where required for publication.
+Any failure to do so may result in disciplinary action under the CODA Rules. - 320.
+AN Other is not a playing member and must not be included in the team or panel list of players. - 321.
+Any team taking the field more than 15 minutes late for any competitive game, or exceeding 15 minutes for the interval break, may be subject to sanction under the CODA Rules, unless the delay was unavoidable. - 322.
+For Provincial and All-Ireland Finals, teams must take the field at least 15 minutes before the throw in.
+Failure to do so may be subject to sanction under the CODA Rules. - 323.
 Teams may be allowed 37 passes into club games and functions and 40 passes into county games and functions as decided by the organising Committee, Board or Council.